Kensington Park, Florida: History

-It would be unique being the first sustainable community to ever be built in Southwestern Florida.
+Kensington Park was unique for being the first sustainable community to ever be built in Southwestern Florida.
 Another fact that would make the subdivision unique was how the utilities would work.
 The utilities would be in the hands of the subdivision but each person who owned property would have a share of ownership in it.
 Purchasing a home would help pay for its installation and maintenance.
+In 1958, Kensington Park started its own sewer and water system at rates lower than the City of Sarasota.

 Geography

 Kensington Park is located at 27°21′25″N 82°29′43″W (27.356856, -82.495377).

 According to the United States Census Bureau, the CDP has a total area of 3.4 km2, of which 3.3 sqkm is land and 0.1 sqkm, or 3.76%, is water.